Cynthia Appiah: Switching to the pilot seat

 After contemplating leaving the sport altogether, Appiah decided to give the sport another chance, but this time as a pilot.
 Appiah channelled the frustration from the games into fuel and purpose to excel as a pilot, giving her more control over reaching her Olympic goals.
 With this new sense of purpose in mind, Appiah headed back to Lake Placid, where she would rebuild her bobsleigh career from square one.
 She took part in a driver's school and practiced mastering the art of piloting a sled on the Development Bobsleigh Team.
 No less than a year after making the switch to the front seat, Appiah set a new Ice House "start record" from the pilot bar in 2019 at 5.41[seconds].
 Later that year, Appiah was awarded the L. Lamont Gordon Award, an award given to a bobsleigh or skeleton athlete who embodies the spirit of Team Canada.

 In January 2022, Appiah was named to Canada's 2022 Olympic team.
 She competed in the women's monobob and two-woman events, coming in 8th in each event.

+Appiah was named in the Canadian team for the 2026 Winter Olympics.
+She finished 13th in the monobob and 14th in two-woman.